 Two days after the teary press conference, Rodman officially signed with the Lakers.
 And Guerrero gained national attention as the reporter who made Dennis Rodman cry.

 Dennis Rodman’s time with the Lakers was controversial and brief

-Putting the Planet Hollywood fiasco in the past, Rodman teamed up with Kobe Bryant and Shaquille O’Neal in helping the Lakers attempt to win their first title since 1988.
-Things started off well as LA won its first nine games with the future Hall of Famer on the court.
+Things started well.
+LA won its first nine games with the future Hall of Famer on the court.
 However, that didn’t stop Rodman from deciding he needed a break from basketball, particularly from Kobe and Shaq.

 The solution?
 A trip to Vegas, where he and Buss gambled while the Lakers lost two of three games without him.

 Eventually, Rodman did return.
-But his exit from Los Angeles would be permanent shortly after.
+But his exit from LA would be permanent shortly after.
 On April 16, less than two months after his Lakers career began, Rodman was released.
 In 23 games, he averaged 11.2 rebounds and earned 13 technical fouls.

 “He was all sorts of mess,” said former Laker Derek Harper in Three Ring Circus.
 “He showed up; he didn’t show up.
 It was more headache than anything else.”

 Stats courtesy of Basketball Reference